Military dictatorship of Chile: 1988 plebiscite

 Hungarian-American billionaire George Soros provided advice to the "No" campaign, according to Máximo Pacheco Matte.
 The support was reflected "in carrying out studies and obtaining data that gave us information that had been hidden from us for 17 years (...)
 What we learned there was crucial for the preparation of the famous television program for the 'No' campaign and for the victory in the plebiscite."

-Likewise, the organization created by the United States Congress, National Endowment for Democracy and linked to the CIA together with the National Democratic Institute for International Affairs contributed one million dollars to the "No" campaign and sent observers to the plebiscite and established a parallel counting system in conjunction with German think tanks and the "Committee for Free Elections".
+Likewise, the organization created by the United States Congress, National Endowment for Democracy and linked to the CIA together with the National Democratic Institute for International Affairs contributed one million dollars to the "No" campaign during Ronald Reagan's presidency and sent observers to the plebiscite and established a parallel counting system in conjunction with German think tanks and the "Committee for Free Elections".
 Furthermore, David Altman notes that Pinochet allowed "a certain degree of freedom to carry out a mobilization campaign against the regime."

 Pinochet lost the 1988 referendum, where 56% of the votes rejected the extension of the presidential term, against 44% for "Sí", and, following the constitutional provisions, he stayed as president for one more year.
 The presidential election was held in December 1989, at the same time as congressional elections that were due to take place.
 Pinochet left the presidency on March 11, 1990, and transferred power to his political opponent Patricio Aylwin, the new democratically elected president.
 Due to the same transitional provisions of the constitution, Pinochet remained as Commander-in-Chief of the Army, until March 1998.